 The plot can be found at the back of the building beside the tennis courts where the team meets Wednesdays from 2:00 -4:00 pm during term time.

 4. COMPUTER SCIENCE GARDEN

 The garden is located at the side entrance of the building and consists of three raised beds with an apple tree in the centre.
 The garden is lead by staff member David Letham who likes to grow carrots and potatoes.
 Although there is no regular session, the team will meet a couple times a term to work on the plot and share food with fellow staff members.
-See our events calendar for any scheduled sessions here.
+See our events calendar for any scheduled sessions.

 This Garden has an great selection of herbs which are always available including rosemary, sage, parsley, chives and lemon balm.
 The garden session is runs on an ad hoc basis, see Events calendar for next session.

 The ABH garden is located behind the bin store at the far end of the building and closest to Andrew Melville.
 The garden is now on its third growing season and is led with the help of Environmental Rep Cammy Sriram.
-The sessions run once a week, on Friday’s from 3:00 -5:00pm during term time.
+The sessions run on an ad hoc basis, see Events calendar for next session.